automatic-controls/powerbi/README.md

 1. The *acesfuncy1* function app with the *cradlepointAPIExtract* function on [Azure Portal] runs daily at 1:30PM.
 2. The function uses some Python scripts to put data from [Cradlepoint] into the PostgreSQL database.

 Python script source code is available on [Azure Portal].
+The scripts can be modified by uploading another file with the same name to Azure.
 In the past, this script has failed when Cradlepoint adds new columns to their API.
-As of now, the script is configured to send emails to the wrong place (an old IT consultant's email).
-I haven't bothered to fix it yet because it won't let me edit the script online.
-There's probably a way to do it, but I haven't taken the time.
+The solution for this type of error is to add the missing columns to the appropriate tables in the PostgreSQL database.

 ## Development